-- a. how your proposal will address an existing public infrastructure gap - b. how the precinct will deliver improvements and public benefits and/or services in your urban area - c. evidence as to why investment in the proposal is needed, including any barriers preventing investment to date - d. rationale for the elements of the precinct and how these would link a place with a purpose - e. identification of potential future opportunities for additional private investment in the precinct and/or surrounding urban area that can build upon the project to ensure the longevity of the precinct.
+- a. how your proposal will address an existing public infrastructure gap - b. how the precinct will deliver improvements and public benefits and/or services in your region - c. evidence as to why investment in the proposal is needed, including any barriers preventing investment to date - d. rationale for the elements you are considering for inclusion in the precinct and how these link a place with a purpose.

-Community engagement, collaboration and partnership (20 points).
+Community engagement, collaboration, and partnership (20 points).